Melissa Peterman

-Life and career

-Early life

-Peterman was born in Edina, Minnesota, and grew up in nearby Burnsville.
-After graduating from Burnsville High School, she attended Minnesota State University, Mankato where she majored in theater.

-1996–2000: Career launch
+Career

 Upon graduating from Minnesota State, Peterman was cast as Madeline Monroe in Hey City Theater's production of Tony n' Tina's Wedding.
 After more than 600 performances, she went on to write and perform at Brave New Workshop, the improvisational comedy theatre in Minneapolis.
 The theater boasts such alumni as Pat Proft, Louie Anderson, Cedric Yarbrough, Mo Collins, and Al Franken.
-While with the Brave New Workshop, she also performed at the Chicago Improv Festival and the Big Stink Comedy Festival in Austin, Texas.

 In 1996, Peterman made her film debut as "Hooker #2" in the Oscar-winning Coen brothers' movie Fargo.
+Just prior to the premiere of Reba, she starred in a commercial for Kia, appearing at a high school reunion where a classmate compares Peterman's own Toyota Corolla with her own Kia Spectra, upon which Peterman brags about having "took Buff Johnson to the prom", only to see her now-overweight prom date stuck in the 1980s with a mullet and driving an AMC Gremlin.

-2001–06: Reba and other appearances
+2001–2006: Reba and other appearances

 In 2001, Peterman was cast as Barbra Jean Booker-Hart in Reba opposite country music star Reba McEntire and television veteran Christopher Rich.
 The show was the most-watched comedy on The WB in its debut season.
 In 2007, the show ended its run after six seasons.
 Episodes continue to air in syndication on multiple networks.

-During this time, Peterman also returned to film with Recipe for Disaster alongside Lesley Ann Warren and John Larroquette.
+During this time, Peterman also returned to film with Recipe for Disaster alongside Lesley Ann Warren and John Lette.
 She also made appearances in How High and the unreleased independent film Cook-Off.
 Peterman remained loyal to her comic roots, too, as the host of 15 Minutes of Fem, a comedy showcase for women presented at the Egyptian Theatre.
 On television, she appeared in the Oxygen sketch comedy show Running with Scissors and guest-starred on Just Shoot Me! and The Pitts.
 She also portrayed an unstable guidance counselor, Mrs. Splitz, on Ned's Declassified School Survival Guide.

 During her summer hiatus from Reba, Peterman hosted The Sound of Music Sing-a-Long, reprising her hosting gig the previous summer's The Wizard of Oz Sing-a-Long, at the Hollywood Bowl in Los Angeles.
 Peterman also made appearances on the World Cup Comedy Challenge television series, as well as on the celebrity edition of Trading Spaces, with her Reba co-star Christopher Rich.

-2007–10: Tours, pilots, and The Singing Bee
+2007–2010: Tours, pilots, and The Singing Bee

 In October, ABC announced Peterman had been cast in an untitled comedy pilot starring Cedric the Entertainer.
 The show was taped before an audience on October 30, 2007.
 In December, the network announced they had secured the actors, indicating they were interested in the project.
 During the annual upfront presentation on May 13, 2008, ABC confirmed they did not order the pilot to series.

 In 2007, Peterman appeared as the opening act on country singer and former Reba co-star Reba McEntire's tour.
 Peterman returned the following year when McEntire toured with Kelly Clarkson.
-She was also the opening act for the second leg of the tour in 2008.